Households that regularly use much more water than the average now pay extra for their water supply.

 This ensures each person pays only for the water they use.
 It is the landlord’s responsibility to manage this.

-For the first billing period (October 2022 to January 2023) there are only 194 properties with shared water meters out of the total of 22,781 that would be eligible to receive to an invoice for high water use.
-We are planning on contacting these properties to let them know water use is high, and that they may have a leak.
+For the first billing period (October 2022 to January 2023) there were only 194 properties with shared water meters out of the total of 22,781 that would have been eligible to receive an invoice for high water use.
+We contacted those properties to let them know their water use was high, and that they may have a leak.
 We’ll continue monitoring water use at shared connections and will be able to see where there is high seasonal use.

 In general, households sharing a water meter are low to average water users because the majority are smaller properties within multi-unit developments with very compact or shared gardens.